pokeyjess/Twitterclone/README.md

 Users who are not logged in can also view a detailed page for each of your posts, with a link to your profile.
 This way, you can gain new followers by attracting them to your posts!

 ## Work in progress

-I still need to add some more styling and formatting to the project!
-I'm hoping to also add some screenshots.

 I am already working on an updated version, and have some ideas for features I'd like to add/improve.
 As I grow my Django skills, hopefully the functionality of my Twitterclone will grow as well.
 I am open to suggestions!